kelvins/awesome-dataops/README.md

 ### Relational Database

-* [CockroachDB](https://github.com/cockroachdb/cockroach) - A cloud-native distributed SQL database designed to build, scale, and manage data-intensive applications.
+* [CockroachDB](https://github.com/cockroachdb/cockroach) - A cloud-native distributed database designed to build, scale, and manage data-intensive apps.
 * [Crate](https://github.com/crate/crate) - A distributed SQL database that makes it simple to store and analyze massive amounts of data.
-* [MariaDB](https://github.com/MariaDB/server) - A replacement of MySQL with more features, new storage engines, fewer bugs, and better performance.
+* [MariaDB](https://github.com/MariaDB/server) - A replacement of MySQL with more features, new storage engines and better performance.
 * [MySQL](https://github.com/mysql/mysql-server) - One of the most popular open source transactional databases.
 * [PostgreSQL](https://github.com/postgres/postgres) - An advanced RDBMS that supports an extended subset of the SQL standard.
 * [RQLite](https://github.com/rqlite/rqlite) - A lightweight, distributed relational database, which uses SQLite as its storage engine.